HELLO & WELCOME

 WHAT TO EXPECT

 To best plan your day I start by getting to know you both and your style of wedding.
 I will send out a questionnaire shortly after booking.
-Then I will send you a draft wedding photography time-line, which essentially will provide you with recommendations for how long and what time to schedule your events around the best location and lighting of your day.
+Then I will use this information to develop your individual wedding photography time-line, which essentially will provide you with recommendations for how long and what time to schedule your events around the best location and lighting of your day.
 I want you to have the best opportunity of light and location for stunning images.

 Please contact me anytime if you have questions.
 I am here to help and will look after you every step of the way from planning to the very last moment.